The African victims of witchcraft accusations

 Witch accusation is a growing problem in many African countries, especially in Nigeria.

 Witch accusations may occur due to death and illness in the family, harvest failure, layoffs or infertility.
 According to traditional African beliefs everything has a supernatural source, and it is often the children who are made the scapegoats.

 In the past 50 years in Nigeria, many new independent churches emerged with roots in Pentecostalism.
 The churches are charismatic, and they use rhythmic singing and dancing in the worships services and a high emphasize on healing by laying a hand on a person and the ability to speak in prophecy.
 Unlike the official Pentecostal church these churches give room for traditional African belief in witchcraft and black magic.

-The superstition in Nigeria is most prevalent in Cross River State, Rivers State and Akwa Ibom where DINNoedhjaelp works.
-In Akwa Ibom mixed Pentecostal understanding of Christianity mixed with local tribal religions leads often to a deadly cocktail that involves belief in witches and exorcism of witches.
+Superstition in Nigeria is most prevalent in Cross River State, Rivers State and Akwa Ibom where DINNoedhjaelp works.
+In Akwa Ibom Pentecostal understanding of Christianity mixed with local tribal religions leads often to a deadly cocktail that involves belief in witches and exorcism of witches.